Ayers Rock Travel Guide: Everything You Need to Know

 Where should I stay when visiting Ayers Rock?

-Due to the remote location, there is no real town to stay in, but there are some fabulous resorts that contain everything you need, including restaurants, spas, boutique shops, art galleries, supermarkets, and plenty of activities.
+Due to the remote location, there is no real town to stay in.
+Still, some fabulous resorts contain everything you need, including restaurants, spas, boutique shops, art galleries, supermarkets, and plenty of activities.
 Our favorite hotels and resorts at Ayers Rock are:

-• Desert Gardens Hotel: This lovely hotel on the Ayers Rock Resort compound offers rooms with views of Uluru, as well as poolside rooms.
+• Desert Gardens Hotel: This lovely Ayers Rock Resort compound hotel offers poolside rooms and rooms with views of Uluru.

 • Sails in the Desert Hotel: Sails in the Desert is the premium hotel at Ayers Rock Resort, offering an elevated experience compared to Desert Gardens.